 Johannes Gruenwald obtained his PhD in experimental plasma physics at the University of Innsbruck in 2012 on the topic of electrical probe diagnostics of plasma fireballs.
 Afterwards he worked on an industrial project in cooperation with the University of Graz, which was dedicated to develop large area coating technologies for carbon based materials.
 From 2013 to 2017 he was working at the Leibniz Institute for Plasma Science and Technology (INP) in Greifswald, Germany and at the Extreme Light Infrastructure (ELI) in Prague, Czech Republic.
 In 2018 he became the CEO of Gruenwald Laboratories a consulting and research company specialised in plasma science and technology.
 He has authored or co-authored about 50 publications in different fields of plasma physics, ranging from diagnostics over instabilities to coating and fusion technology.
 Furthermore, he is editor-in-chief of the Journal of Technological and Space Plasmas and holds an international patent for large area coatings with inverted plasma fireballs.

 Holger Kersten is a Professor at the Institute of Experimental and Applied Physics at University of Kiel, Germany since 2006.
 Prior Professor Kersten was the head of the plasma processes group at the Leibniz Institute for Plasma Science and Technology (INP Greifswald) in Greifswald, Germany.
 The focus of his research includes basic studies on the interaction of plasmas with surfaces, complex plasmas and their applications in plasma technology.
 In 1999, he received the Greifswald Plasma Physics Prize in recognition of his research.
 Professor Kersten was furthermore the president of the German Society for Plasma Technology from 2009 to 2013.
-He is currently the Editor-in-Chief of the European Physical Journal Techniques and Instrumentation (EPJTI) and Vice Dean of the Faculty of Mathematics and Natural Sciences at Kiel University.
+He is currently an Editor-in-Chief of the European Physical Journal Techniques and Instrumentation (EPJTI) and Vice Dean of the Faculty of Mathematics and Natural Sciences at Kiel University.

 Hana Barankova is professor in Science of Electricity at the Department of Engineering Sciences (Angstrom Laboratory), Uppsala University.
 She studied Solid State Engineering at the Czech Technical University in Prague and obtained her PhD degree in Electronics and Vacuum Technology from the Czech Academy of Sciences in Prague.
 She is a research leader of the Plasma Group and leader and/or principal investigator of several national and international programs.
 She participates in both research and cooperation projects with industry in- and outside Sweden.
 She has published over 130 publications, chapters in 7 books, and holds several patents on plasma systems.
 Her main research area is design, development and applications of different plasma sources and processes.
 She is a recipient of Mentor Award by the Society of Vacuum Coaters (SVC) for “development of numerous novel plasma sources”.
 She is currently Secretary of the SVC, member of several program committees at major international conferences, and member of the International Editorial Board of Surface and Coatings Technology (Elsevier).